EzgiKececi/HTMLPractices/FirstWebsite/README.md

 - **`<head>`** includes the page title and character set (`<meta charset="UTF-8">`).
 - **`<body>`** contains the main content of the page, organized into sections.

+  ## Features

+- **HTML5 Structure**: The website uses HTML5 structure, with clear use of headings, paragraphs, and lists.
+- **Navigation Menu**: Each page includes a navigation menu linking to the other pages.
+- **Lists and Forms**: The About, Services, and Contact pages make use of ordered and unordered lists to organize content.
+The Contact page includes a form for collecting user information.
+- **Images**: The Home page includes at least one image, with appropriate alt text for accessibility.

 ### Pages:
 1. **Home Page (index.html)**:
    - Main header with a title (`<h1>`), describing the purpose of the website.